phoenixframework/phoenix_live_view/guides/client/dom-patching.md

 The mistake here is using `:temporary_assigns` to reset or control UI state, while `:temporary_assigns` should rather be used when we don't have (or don't want to keep) certain data around.

+This example can be made to work by using `:reset_assigns` instead of `:temporary_assigns`.
+This works like `:temporary_assigns` but the reset is rendered, so it can be used to control UI state.